 While user-friendly donation forms are crucial for fundraising year round, they’re particularly important during the holiday season.
 This is the time of year when people are in the giving spirit, and they’re more prepared than ever to make donations to the causes they care about most.
 In fact, 30% of donations are made in the month of December.

-Giving Tuesday, which falls on December 1, 2020, is a social movement that encourages charitable donations and is one of the most popular donation days of the year.
+Giving Tuesday is a social movement that encourages charitable donations and is one of the most popular donation days of the year.
 On this day alone, nonprofit organizations have the potential to gain hundreds of millions of dollars collectively.

 With all of this in mind, it’s absolutely crucial for your nonprofit organization to participate in Giving Tuesday.
 To maximize donations, you’ll want to prepare in advance with promotional materials, social media promotions, email campaigns, and user-friendly donation forms.